en_USEnglish

 Using XML for interface design

-Creating views and controls
+Creating Views and Controls

-To create views and controls, you need to use specific XML tags, to display text, to create a button and to display images.
+To create views and controls, you need to use specific XML tags, to display text, to create a button, and to display images.
 You can also use custom views to create unique user interface elements.

 Activity management

 Activities are the visible screens of the Android application.
-Each activity represents a distinct user interface and can be used to display information, interact with the user and launch other activities.
-You can manage activities using specific methods, such as onCreate() for initialization, onPause() to pause the current activity and onActivityResult() to receive the results of an external activity.
+Each activity represents a distinct user interface and can be used to display information, interact with the user, and launch other activities.
+You can manage activities using specific methods such as onCreate() for initialization, onPause() to pause the current activity and onActivityResult() to receive the results of an external activity.

 Using fragments